 The public is invited to participate in the planning process in the following ways:

-The formal public engagement period is open until January 16th, 2026, however all feedback will be used and included in the staff report which will be presented to Council in the near future.
+Public comments, questions, and feedback can be provided by contacting the municipal Planner managing the application, Megan Backos, at backosm@halifax.ca or 902-478-9725.
+The formal engagement period is open until March 20, 2026, however all feedback will be used and included in the staff report which will be presented to Council.

 A narrated staff presentation is provided below which provides general information about the application and planning process.